 BODMIN FIRE APPLIANCE to ALBANIA - May 2019

 This project is to provide a local Albanian community with their own functioning fire appliance and training.
-Start of journey to Albania Tuesday 7th May 2019 from Morrisons Car Park, Bodmin at 0900hrs LATEST....
+Start of journey to Albania May 2019 from Bodmin.
+LATEST at the top....

 Fire Appliance for a Northern Albanian community.